Target Usage: To work with an existing remote repository.

 pull = fetch + merge

-Scenario Same as previous hands-on practical.
+Scenario Use the same scenario as the previous hands-on practical.

 Preparation